FormidableLabs/react-native-owl/docs/introduction/config-file.md

 # Config File

 The config file - which unless specified in the cli should live in `./owl.config.json` - is used to describe how Owl should run your app and your tests.
-Below you can find all the options the can be specified.
+Below you can find all the options that can be specified.

 ### Options